Douglas Ross left humiliated as Chancellor ignores windfall tax pleas

 READ MORE: Jeremy Hunt paves way for spring election with tax cuts

-Awkwardly for the Scottish Tories, the Budget announcement comes as they use their opposition day in Holyrood for a debate on "Backing Scotland’s Oil and Gas Sector."
+Awkwardly for the Scottish Tories, the Budget announcement came as they used their opposition day in Holyrood for a debate on "Backing Scotland’s Oil and Gas Sector."

+Mr Hunt's decision could do real damage to the party in the next general election.

 Speaking to journalists at the Scottish Tory conference, Mr Ross warned that extending the windfall tax would be “an unacceptable blow” to the industry and workers.